 The Pink Tower is a fundamental Montessori sensorial material consisting of ten precisely graduated wooden cubes painted in soft pink.
-Each cube increases in size from 1cm³ to 10cm³, allowing children to explore dimensional variations through visual and muscular perception while developing concentration and fine motor control.
+Each cube increases in size from 1cm³ to 10cm³, making it possible for children to explore dimensional variations through visual and muscular perception while developing concentration and fine motor control.

 “The child is both a hope and a promise for mankind.”— Maria MontessoriEducation and Peace